tlevine/dada.pink/data/index.md

 1. It turns out that trainings by less prominent data scientists are starting to happen, as several data science bootcamps are springing up.
-2. There isn't really much demand for [data scientists](#data-scientists), so it's cheap and easy to hire the most prominent ones.
+2. While people want to be [data scientists](#data-scientists), there isn't much business demand for them.
+Thus, it's cheap and easy to hire the most prominent ones.
 3. The main purpose of the training is to associate students with the high-class instructor; the learning is secondary.
 4. If you are coming from a completely different field, it's hard to